BongBaesa/BongBaesa/README.md

 ## Hi!
 I’m @BongBaesa
+#### 📌I am still learning as a Computer Engineer that very oblivious but trying to develop the ability needed to contribute to others through ethical technology..
+#### 📌I graduated on July 31, 2024, from LCUP and still practicing the required aspect skills for computer programming which I truly committed to pursuing until I find a job!
 #### 📌Interested in software, books, anime & manga, educational video(TED-Ed & The school of life), writing journal, logseq user, and catchy music(EDM & Uplifting songs & Inspirational songs)..
-#### 📌Still learning as Computer Engineer that very oblivious but trying to have ability of capable in contributing to others on ethical technology...
-#### 📌Currently practicing the practices the requirements skills of being programming until I find a job!
-#### 📌Looking to learn with someone who willing to teach me to digest the needs of being good average software devs despite of my naivety in other aspects....
+#### 📌Looking to learn with someone who willing to teach me to digest the needs of being good average software devs despite of my naivety in other aspects..
 #### 📌You can email me on my baesabong@gmail.com

 <!---